jimdigriz/bpf-sql/README.md

 ### Random

-The following will generate you roughly 1m/sec rows:
+The following will generate you a column of data:

     SIZE=8       # 1=8bit, 2=16bit, 4=32bit, 8=64bit
     TYPE=d       # d=integer, u=unsigned int